fastly/next-compute-js/README.md

 ## This library

-This library works by packaging the build artifacts from your Next.js site into a scaffolded Compute@Edge application that simulates the Vercel runtime environment, mainly using these libraries:
+This library works by packaging the build artifacts from your Next.js site into a scaffolded Compute application that simulates the Vercel runtime environment, mainly using these libraries:

 * [`@fastly/serve-vercel-build-output`](https://github.com/fastly/serve-vercel-build-output) - A server implementation
-  for Compute@Edge that simulates Vercel's Middleware / Cache / Functions infrastructure.
+  for Compute that simulates Vercel's Middleware / Cache / Functions infrastructure.
 It uses Fastly KV Store for caching.
 * [`@fastly/next-compute-js-server-x.x.x`](https://github.com/fastly/next-compute-js-server) - A custom implementation of
-  the `NextServer` class provided by Next.js designed to work on Compute@Edge.
+  the `NextServer` class provided by Next.js designed to work on Compute.
 Note that the `x.x.x` part of the name of the library you use lines up with the specific version of Next.js used by your project (See [details](#next-compute-js-server)).
 * [`@fastly/compute-js-static-publish`](https://github.com/fastly/compute-js-static-publish) - A library that provides runtime
-  access to the build artifacts packaged in the Compute@Edge application.
+  access to the build artifacts packaged in the Compute application.

 ## Usage